nalsi/Info813/Report_6.md

 first and third sections contain alternative variables (with and without specific coefficient, respectively), and the second section contains individual variables.
 In this case, all the independent variables are individual variables rather than choice variables.
-The method of this report is called "multinominal logit model" in the sense that all the independent variables are individual variables.

     model_1 <- mlogit(method ~ 0 | age + religion + education_w + education_h + working + media,
                     data = mldata,